Addi-11/build-nanogpt/README.md

 | `shuffle and group by key`                  | Soft matching: For each `qᵢ`, compute dot-product similarity with all keys `kⱼ`, yielding weights `αᵢⱼ = softmax(qᵢ ⋅ kⱼ)`. |
 | `reduce` by aggregating values for each key | Attention output `oᵢ = Σⱼ αᵢⱼ ⋅ vⱼ` is a weighted combination of value vectors.                                             |

+#### Training Initialization

+- Weight intialization with std = 0.02 and conditional scaling for deeper networks. `torch.nn.init.normal_(module.weight, mean=0, std=0.02)`
+- Weight intialization using He, Xavier
+   - He used in ReLU, Linear, GeLU activations
+   - Xiavier used in tanh and sigmoid activations
+- Scaling factor in variances:
-- variances in the residual stream can grow significantly as the depth of the model increases.
+   - in the residual stream can grow significantly as the depth of the model increases.
-- scaling factor, to control activations is 1/sqrt(n), n = number of layers.
+   - scaling factor, to control activations is 1/sqrt(n), n = number of layers, like He Initialization
-- form of normalized initialization like Xavier or He.
+   - ```
+     if hasattr(module, 'NANOGPT_SCALE_INIT'):
-- Weight intialization with std = 0.02 and conditional scaling for deeper networks
+                # conditional scaling for deeper models, to control variance
+                std *= (2*self.config.n_layer) ** -0.5
+     ```

 #### Optimization Steps taken: